MauroDataMapper/docs/docs/installing/administration.md

 git pull
 ```

-followed by
+Followed by:

 ```bash
 ./update
 ```

-to rebuild just the Mauro Data Mapper image with the latest version.
+This will rebuild just the Mauro Data Mapper image with the latest version.
 The script will restart the container using that version.

 Occasionally, database migrations are required when updating to a new version.
-The run automatically when the application restarts, making use of
+These run automatically when the application restarts, making use of
 the [Flyway](https://flywaydb.org) versioning system.
 No manual steps are required from the user.

+---

 ## Backing up the database